-We are covering a semester's worth of content in 16 days; therefore, it is imperative that you complete all of the requirements for the course per the daily schedule.
+We are exploring a semester's worth of content in 19 days; therefore, it is imperative that you complete all the requirements for the course per the daily schedule.
 To get the most out of the course, you should first complete the assigned readings using active reading strategies and note-taking.
 Then review any supplemental materials (e.g., PowerPoints) that I may post.
 Once you have completed your readings and have processed the information, complete the assessment assigned.
 Please review any feedback that you are given to help you improve throughout the course.
 You will be working on several projects throughout the course, so please refer to the assignment instructions, rubrics, and schedule for more information.
+Due to the nature of course scheduling, work will be required during some weekends.